achael/achael.github.io/_pages/imaging.md

 <a href="https://en.wikipedia.org/wiki/Sagittarius_A*">Sgr A* </a>
 and [M87](https://en.wikipedia.org/wiki/Messier_87) at 1.3 mm wavelength.
 After years of preparation the EHT observed Sgr A* and M87 with telescopes around the world in the spring of 2017 and 2018 ([see pictures from the observations](https://eventhorizontelescope.org/galleries/2017-observations)).

 In April 2019, we published the results of our observations of M87; the first images of a supermassive black hole with resolution on event-horizon scales ([read the papers](https://iopscience.iop.org/journal/2041-8205/page/Focus_on_EHT)).
+After devoting significant effort to overcoming the rapid variability in the Galactic Center observations, we finally published corresponding [images of Sgr A*](https://iopscience.iop.org/journal/2041-8205/page/Focus_on_First_Sgr_A_Results) in 2022.

 By correlating the recorded electric field measured simultaneously at telescopes around the world, the EHT can effectively _synthesize_ the resolving power of an Earth-sized telescope with an angular resolution of about 10 _microarcseconds_ (1 / 360000000<sup>th</sup> of a degree!)